Steve-Reid/node-express-ts-starter/README.md

-# node-ts-starter
+# node-express-ts-starter
-A Node.js Typescript starter with Prettier and ESLint
+A Node.js and Express starter with Typescript, Prettier and ESLint